lpcprog#

 Read line from the device.

-SPSDKError – When read fails
+SPSDKError – When read operation fails

 - Return type: